 Cannes Lions International Festival of Creativity 2017 is set to take over Cannes from 17-24 June where over 15,000 attendees who are passionate about creativity meet to network, share and celebrate ideas about advertising and marketing.

 Cannes Lions and the three mini-festivals within the festival – Lions Health, Lions Innovation and Lions Entertainment – become the epicentre for creativity and innovation, where talented independent entries can square off against the media powerhouses to win the highly-coveted Lions awards.

-Bespoke Yacht Charter have over 14 years’ experience in Cannes event yacht charters and we welcome our yacht charter clients who return to Cannes Lions because it is the largest and most significant global event for those working in branded communications to be inspired, collaborate, discuss future trends and acknowledge the leading creative projects.
+Bespoke Yacht Charter have over 14 years’ experience in organising yacht activations at Cannes and in the South of France and we welcome our yacht charter clients who return to Cannes Lions because it is the largest and most significant global event for those working in branded communications to be inspired, collaborate, discuss future trends and acknowledge the leading creative projects.

 We can’t predict the campaigns that will win at Cannes Lions 2017, but we can give you impartial and independent guidance about booking your perfect yacht.
 Whether you’re a first-time attendee to Cannes Lions with the next touchstone concept or a Cannes Lions veteran, we’d like to share our practical guide to Cannes Lions 2017 below: